416LJ/guess-the-states-of-the-america/README.md

 ```

-This is a Python game built with the Turtle Library.
+This is a Python game built with the Turtle and Pandas Library.